Skip to Content

 BKL Engineering performs these activities for customers in different markets.
 As Van Bakel indicates, “We use the modular working method when we develop machines in NX.
 Designs are subdivided into modules, where functions, weight and maintenance play a part.
 NX offers a variety of functions to create and manage these divisions so that the application does not impose any limits on us when we design.”

-In addition to managing mechanical design and documentation, BKL Engineering uses Teamcenter Express to manage electrical engineering designs, programmable logic controller (PLC) software and computation results for CE, particularly finite element analysis.
+In addition to managing mechanical design and documentation, BKL Engineering uses Teamcenter to manage electrical engineering designs, programmable logic controller (PLC) software and computation results for CE, particularly finite element analysis.
 “The electrical engineering diagrams and the PLC software are both managed as a document,” explains John de Smit, technical manager, BKL Engineering.
-“Once the project has been completed, the output from the applications is placed under the control of Teamcenter Express.
-The basis of the computation itself, as well as the load case, the results and the analysis of the results are managed via Teamcenter Express, with the analysis of the results particularly important to an inspection body.”
+“Once the project has been completed, the output from the applications is placed under the control of Teamcenter.
+The basis of the computation itself, as well as the load case, the results and the analysis of the results are managed via Teamcenter, with the analysis of the results particularly important to an inspection body.”

 When discussing designs with its customers, BKL primarily uses visual presentations, including screen images and the NX design itself.
 While BKL’s customer base is not quite fully ready for discussing designs online, De Smit notes, “The penetration rate of PLM in our industrial environment is growing rapidly, which makes it possible to intensify cooperation.
 Online discussions will automatically be in the picture as a result.”